gregoryv/geco/mkenum/README.md

-mkenum generates enum method for comparable constants
+mkenum generates Enum method for constants

+This is useful when working with OpenAPI specifications.

     $ mkenum -h
     Usage: mkenum [OPTIONS] [FILE]